YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-F[ROM]=block_number*

 Specifies a starting block number for the range search.
-DSE RANGE accept bit maps as starting or ending points.
+DSE RANGE accepts bit maps as starting or ending points.

 By default, RANGE starts processing at the beginning of the file.

 *-T[O]=block-number*

 Specifies an ending block number for the range search.
-DSE RANGE accept bit maps as starting or ending points.
+DSE RANGE accepts bit maps as starting or ending points.
 By default, RANGE stops processing at the end of the file.

 *-I[NDEX]*